CptDoraemon/surge-coding-challenge/README.md

 http://localhost:3000/

 ## Known issues
-* Typescript and React Create App just released new versions with breaking ~~changes~~ bugs, the app may not start correctly if you wanna run it locally.
+Typescript and React Create App just released new versions with breaking ~~bugs~~ changes, the app may not start correctly if you wanna run it locally.
 In case you meet error like:
 ```